Kwenta/veKWENTA/README.md

 ### Introduction

 -  The Kwenta DAO will host one Aelin pool with 35% of the initial supply which will enable eligible addresses to purchase $veKWENTA (for a discounted price relative to $KWENTA) on Optimism (L2)
+-  After purchasing $veKWENTA, the user can bridge $veKWENTA to Optimism via the [Optimism Gateway Portal](https://gateway.optimism.io/)
 -  $veKWENTA can then be exchanged for $KWENTA with a 1-year vesting period _on L2_ via the `veKwentaRedeemer.sol`
 -  Eligible addresses include both EOA's and contract addresses
--  After purchasing $veKWENTA, the user can bridge $veKWENTA to Optimism via the [Optimism Gateway Portal](https://gateway.optimism.io/)

 ### $veKWENTA

 -  Initial supply will be deployed and minted on L1
--  Supply can be purchased by eligible addresses from the Aelin pool on both L1 ONLY
+-  Supply can be purchased by eligible addresses from the Aelin pool on L1 ONLY
 -  Used to later claim $KWENTA
 -  Token implements [IL2StandardERC20](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts/contracts/standards/IL2StandardERC20.sol) to allow for bridging to Optimism via the [Optimism Gateway Portal](https://gateway.optimism.io/)
 -  L2 compatibility achieved following guide described [here](https://github.com/ethereum-optimism/optimism-tutorial/tree/main/standard-bridge-standard-token#deploying-a-standard-token)